surniaulula/wpsso-rrssb/readme.txt

 <p><img src="https://surniaulula.github.io/wpsso-rrssb/assets/icon-256x256.png" width="256" height="256" style="width:33%;min-width:128px;max-width:256px;float:left;margin:0 40px 20px 0;" />Add awesome and <strong>Ridiculously Responsive Social Sharing Buttons</strong> to posts / pages, custom post types, <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a>, <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a> product pages, and many more.
 The sharing buttons can be included in your content, excerpts, in a floating CSS sidebar, in a widget, from shortcodes, and on admin editing pages.</p>

 <blockquote>
 <p>The Scalable Vector Graphics (SVG) used by WPSSO RRSSB resize automatically to their container size, so they always look great from any device (phone, tablet, laptop, etc.), including high resolution retina displays.</p>
 </blockquote>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, extending its features with additional settings pages, tabs, and options to provide <strong>Ridiculously Responsive Social Sharing Buttons</strong>.
-Using WPSSO as its framework, WPSSO RRSSB provides customized and accurate information about your content to social websites.</p>
+WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) works in conjunction with the [WordPress Social Sharing Optimization (WPSSO)](https://wordpress.org/plugins/wpsso/) plugin, extending its features with additional settings pages, tabs, and options to provide **Ridiculously Responsive Social Sharing Buttons**.
+Using WPSSO as its framework, WPSSO RRSSB provides customized and accurate information to social websites.

-<h4>Quick List of Features</h4>
+= Quick List of Features =

-<strong>Free / Basic Features</strong>
+**WPSSO RRSSB Free / Basic Features**

-WPSSO RRSSB allows you to include a selection of <strong>Ridiculously Responsive Social Sharing Buttons</strong> in multiple locations:
+* Allows you to include a selection of **Ridiculously Responsive Social Sharing Buttons** in multiple locations:
 	* Above and/or below your content and/or excerpt text.
 	* On admin editing pages, including media, product pages, and custom post types.
 	* In a WordPress sharing widget.
-* In a floating CSS sidebar.
+	* In a floating CSS / javascript button sidebar.
 	* A shortcode within your content and/or excerpt.
 	* A function in your theme's template(s).

-Each of these social sharing buttons can be enabled, configured, and styled individually:
+* Each of these social sharing buttons can be configured and styled individually:
 	* Email
 	* Facebook
 	* Google+
 	* LinkedIn
 	* Pinterest
 	* Pocket
 	* Reddit
 	* Tumblr
 	* Twitter
 	* VK

 A built-in stylesheet editor allows you to fine-tune the CSS for each social sharing button location easily (content, excerpt, shortcode, widget, etc.).